Fireworks Fizzle Over Finances. Easthampton's 4th July Show Canceled

 In 2006, officials discovered perchlorate, a firework byproduct, at Galbraith Field, the longtime launch site.
 Williston Northampton School officials opted to cancel the fireworks that year out of concerns for the groundwater.

 The fireworks display moved to a new location at White Brook Middle School, with organizers agreeing to a number of safety precautions against contamination.

-The event was canceled in 2008 because of forecasts of heavy rain, but went off without a hitch last year.
+The event was cancelled in 2008 because of forecasts of heavy rain but went off without a hitch last year.